 I just want a water.

-Kenji was looking a thousand miles past the menu.
+on something a thousand miles past the menu.

 You. the Skeith pointed at him,